angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 One option for obtaining this data is to use a standard image collection to train neural networks, called **ImageNet**.
 It contains more than `14 million images` and `20,000 categories` and is the standard that all image classifiers judge themselves against.
 Along with the data, PyTorch needs a way to determine what is a cat and what is a fish.
 This is done using a **label** attached to the data, and training in this manner is called **supervised learning**.

 Using ImageNet data may make its labels useless because they contain too much information.
-A label of `tabby cat` or `trout` is separate from `cat` or `fish`, so ==relabeling== may be necessary.
+A label of `tabby cat` or `trout` is separate from `cat` or `fish`, so *relabeling* may be necessary.
 A list of image URLs and labels for both fish and cats can be used to download the images from the URLs and place them in the appropriate locations for training (look at [This download.py Script](https://github.com/angadsinghsandhu/Notes/blob/master/Books/Programming%20PyTorch%20for%20Deep%20Learning%20-%20Ian%20Pointer/Chapter%202%20-%20Image%20Clasification%20with%20Pytorch/download.py)).

 The relabeling is simple, the `download.py` script stores cat pictures in the directory **train/cat** and fish pictures in **train/fish**.
 The data now needs to be put into a format that PyTorch can understand.

 ### PyTorch and Data Loaders

 In PyTorch, loading and converting data into ready-for-training formats can often be time-consuming.
-To make this process more consistent, ==PyTorch has developed standard conventions for interacting with data==, whether it be ==images, text, or audio==.
+To make this process more consistent, *PyTorch has developed standard conventions for interacting with data*, whether it be *images, text, or audio*.
 These conventions are **datasets** and **data loaders**.

 A <u>***dataset** is a Python class that allows access to the data being supplied to the neural network*</u>.
 A <u>***data loader** feeds data from the dataset into the network*</u> and can encompass information such as the number of worker processes feeding data into the network or the number of images being passed in at once.